 But although ChatGPT does provide results fast, and saves a lot of time for its users, there were several gaps which made me think that the traditional search engines will not go out of business just yet (or likely not any time soon):

 - The correctness of the answers is unknown, really.
 Search engines base their search results on site authority amongst many other variables.
 When you skim through the search results, you can easily identify if the article or source is reputable or not.
-In the case of ChatGPT, you will purely rely on the fact that the machine knows what it is talking about since it does not share its sources in detail.
+In the case of ChatGPT, you will purely rely on the fact that the machine knows what it is talking about, since it does not share its sources in detail.

 - ChatGPT is a text-based application, which means there are no images or maps.
-During my research, I would have liked to see images to accompany the sightseeing recommendations I was given and that the hiking trails I was recommended would come with a trail map.
+During my research, I would have liked to see images to accompany the sightseeing recommendations I was given.
+And that the hiking trails I was recommended would come with a trail map.

-The full impact of ChatGPT on businesses, advertising agencies and consumers is yet to be fully understood.
-However, I am excited to see how it may shape the future of information access, discovery and productivity and see how its applications transcend the space of media.
+The full impact of ChatGPT on businesses, advertising agencies, and consumers is yet to be fully understood.
+However, I am excited to see how it may shape the future of information access, discovery, and productivity, and see how its applications transcend the space of media.
 The possibilities appear to be endless and I'm looking forward to seeing how it all unfolds.

 In the meanwhile, I will start using the application for spell-checking and paraphrasing (since I’m not a native English speaker), and it does come handy!

 The writer of the piece is Elina Peek-Lantz of Reprise Malaysia.

 Get the daily lowdown on Asia's top marketing stories.

 We break down the big and messy topics of the day so you're updated on the most important developments in Asia's marketing development – for free.subscribe now open in new window